-Income from government grants and incentives received for the year ended 31 December 2013 and 31 December 2012 was as follows:
+Income from government grants and incentives received for the year ended 31 December 2014 and 31 December 2013 was as follows:

-Note 31 December 2013 31 December 2012
+Note 31 December 2014 31 December 2013

-Amortization of deferred income on government grants a) 299 305
+Amortization of deferred income on government grants a) 218 299

-299 305
+218 299

-a) Partial compensation of interest for loans received by agro-industrial enterprises from financial institutions b) Partial compensation of complex agricultural equipment cost
+a) Partial compensation of interest for loans received by agro-industrial enterprises from financial institutions.
 In compliance with the legislation of Ukraine, the agricultural producers received partial compensation of interest rates by loans received by agro-industrial enterprises from financial institutions based on competitiveness and compensation principles.